Te Toiroa Tahuriorangi

-Hohepa Te Toiroa Tahuriorangi (/mi/) (born 31 March 1995) is a New Zealand rugby union player who currently plays as a half-back for in the Mitre 10 Cup and the Crusaders in Super Rugby.
+Hohepa Te Toiroa Tahuriorangi (/mi/) (born 31 March 1995) is a New Zealand rugby union player who currently plays as a half-back for the Steamers in the Mitre 10 Cup and the Chiefs in Super Rugby.
 In 2018 Tahuriorangi was selected to play for the All Blacks.

 Playing career

 Domestic career

 Tahuriorangi was born and raised in Rotorua, where he has tribal links to Ngāti Pikiao and Ngāti Whakaue.
 He attended Rotorua Primary School and then Rotorua Boys High School.
 Following the end of High School, Tahuriorangi moved to Taranaki where he played for the New Plymouth Old Boys Premier Team in 2014–15.
 An impressive performance saw Tahuriorangi's selection for two national teams in 2015, firstly New Zealand U20 and then NZ Barbarians.
 In what later proved to be a stellar year, Tahuriorangi was announced in the 2015 lineup for in the ITM Cup as well as in the Super Rugby for 2016.

 Completing a two-year stint with the Hurricanes Tahuriorangi was signed up by the Chiefs for the 2018 season.
 Brad Weber, the Chiefs resident halfback, spent much of the early 2018 season nursing an injury leaving Tahuriorangi to make the most out of extra time on the field.

 In August 2021, Tahuriorangi signed for the Crusaders for the 2022 Super Rugby Pacific season.
 He cited Scott Robertson as a figure who attracted him to the franchise.
 In March 2022, he was named to start for his first Crusaders appearance against Moana Pasifika.